benkeen/generatedata/README.md

 ## Changelog

+3.2.2 - Sept, 2015
+- **UNDER DEVELOPMENT**.
+Focusing on updating the installation process, reset plugins.
+Allowing custom selection of plugins for each user.

 3.2.1 - May 25, 2015
 - Configuration history option added to store the last 200 (this is configurable) versions of a data set.
 In case of data loss, you can now revert to an older version very simply.